tatumio/tatum-php/docs/Api/GasPumpApi.md

 **1 credit per API call**

- Check whether the gas pump address with a specified index is activated and can send funds to other addresses.
+ Check whether the gas pump address with a specified index is <a href="#activategaspumpaddresses">activated</a> and can send funds to other addresses.

  You can use this API when a customer initiates a fund transfer and you need to check whether their gas pump address is allowed to send funds.